 Faribault and Northfield Public Schools are glad to provide this free health and development screening.
 Early childhood staff help parents learn more about their child’s development and how to prepare for kindergarten.
 Early Childhood Screening is required by the state of Minnesota.
-It is best to have your child screened when (s)he/they are 3 1/2 years old, or at least one year prior to starting kindergarten.
+It is best to have children screened when they are 3 1/2 years old, or at least one year prior to starting kindergarten.
 Vision, hearing, growth, immunization records and overall development are discussed.
 Parents receive information about how to connect with local early learning programs, and how to help their child be ready for kindergarten.

 Find more information about early childhood screening in multiple languages: Minnesota Department of Education.

 Help Rice County meet its goal to have all children complete early childhood screening by the time they are 3 1/2 years old!